dustinpfister/blog_posts/_posts/lodash_once.md

 ## How \_.once works

-If you have some experience with [concept of closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)), and guessed that is how \_.once works then you would be right.
+If you have some experience with <a href="https://en.wikipedia.org/wiki/Closure_(computer_programming)">concept of closures</a>, and guessed that is how \_.once works then you would be right.

 I often like to study the source code of very popular javaScript projects in oder to have at least some understanding as to how it works, as such the source code of \_.once in v4.17.4 of lodash looks like this: